HL7NZ/nes-ig/input/pagecontent/FlagComplianceTesting.md

 <tr>
 <td>Flag-Search 1 – NCCI flag<br /> CSC</td>
-<td>application can display a flag and make it apparent to the end user.
+<td>application can display an NCCI flag and make it apparent to the end user.

 </td>
 <td>NHI</td>